Grow tents can help keep heat contained, but it still has to go somewhere.

 Most people who worry about this issue seem to be home growers with a single 600 watt or 1000 watt light.
 Often, they are even using LED grow lights.

-Lights of this size don’t create a large enough heat signature to arouse suspicion.
+While grow lights like these produce heat, they don’t create a large enough heat signature to arouse suspicion.
 Unless you have at least 2000 watts worth of lights (actual watts, if using LED grow lights), you have nothing to worry about.

 Helicopter Surveillance Is Expensive